nycdb/nycdb/README.md

 ## If you like docker:

-This requires docker, docker-compose, git, wget, make, and unzip
+This requires docker, docker-compose, git, wget, make, and unzip.

 Clone the repo: ``` git clone https://github.com/aepyornis/nyc-db.git --recursive ```